youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/player.md

 ## Functions ##

-### SbPlayerCreateWithUrl ###
+### SbPlayerCreate ###

-Creates a URL-based SbPlayer that will be displayed on `window` for the specified URL `url`, acquiring all resources needed to operate it, and returning an opaque handle to it.
+Creates a player that will be displayed on `window` for the specified `video_codec` and `audio_codec`, acquiring all resources needed to operate it, and returning an opaque handle to it.
 The expectation is that a new player will be created and destroyed for every playback.

-In many ways this function is similar to SbPlayerCreate, but it is missing the input arguments related to the configuration and format of the audio and video stream, as well as the DRM system.
-The DRM system for a player created with SbPlayerCreateWithUrl can be set after creation using SbPlayerSetDrmSystem.
-Because the DRM system is not available at the time of SbPlayerCreateWithUrl, it takes in a callback, `encrypted_media_init_data_encountered_cb`, which is run when encrypted media initial data is encountered.If the callback is `NULL`, then `kSbPlayerInvalid` must be returned.
+This function returns the created player.
+Note the following:

+*   The associated decoder of the returned player should be assumed to not be in `kSbPlayerDecoderStateNeedsData` until SbPlayerSeek() has been called on it.

+*   It is expected either that the thread that calls SbPlayerCreate is the same thread that calls the other `SbPlayer` functions for that player, or that there is a mutex guarding calls into each `SbPlayer` instance.

+*   If there is a platform limitation on how many players can coexist simultaneously, then calls made to this function that attempt to exceed that limit must return `kSbPlayerInvalid`.
+Multiple calls to SbPlayerCreate must not cause a crash.

+`window`: The window that will display the player. `window` can be `kSbWindowInvalid` for platforms where video is only displayed on a particular window that the underlying implementation already has access to.

+`video_codec`: The video codec used for the player.
+If `video_codec` is `kSbMediaVideoCodecNone`, the player is an audio-only player.
+If `video_codec` is any other value, the player is an audio/video decoder.
+This can be set to `kSbMediaVideoCodecNone` to play a video with only an audio track.

+`audio_codec`: The audio codec used for the player.
+The caller must provide a populated `audio_sample_info` if audio codec is `kSbMediaAudioCodecAac`.
+Can be set to `kSbMediaAudioCodecNone` to play a video without any audio track.
+In such case `audio_sample_info` must be NULL.

+`drm_system`: If the media stream has encrypted portions, then this parameter provides an appropriate DRM system, created with `SbDrmCreateSystem()`.
+If the stream does not have encrypted portions, then `drm_system` may be `kSbDrmSystemInvalid`. `audio_header`: `audio_header` is same as `audio_sample_info` in old starboard version.
+When `audio_codec` is `kSbMediaAudioCodecNone`, this must be set to NULL.
+Note that `audio_specific_config` is a pointer and the content it points to is no longer valid after this function returns.
+The implementation has to make a copy of the content if it is needed after the function returns.

 #### Declaration ####

 ```
-SbPlayer SbPlayerCreateWithUrl(const char *url, SbWindow window, SbPlayerStatusFunc player_status_func, SbPlayerEncryptedMediaInitDataEncounteredCB encrypted_media_init_data_encountered_cb, SbPlayerErrorFunc player_error_func, void *context)
+SbPlayer SbPlayerCreate(SbWindow window, const SbPlayerCreationParam *creation_param, SbPlayerDeallocateSampleFunc sample_deallocate_func, SbPlayerDecoderStatusFunc decoder_status_func, SbPlayerStatusFunc player_status_func, SbPlayerErrorFunc player_error_func, void *context, SbDecodeTargetGraphicsContextProvider *context_provider)
 ```

 ### SbPlayerDestroy ###

 Destroys `player`, freeing all associated resources.

-Each callback must receive one more callback to say that the player was destroyed.
-Callbacks may be in- flight when SbPlayerDestroy is called, and should be ignored once this function is called.
+*   Upon calling this method, there should be one call to the player status callback (i.e. `player_status_func` used in the creation of the player) which indicates the player is destroyed.
+Note, the callback has to be in- flight when SbPlayerDestroyed is called.

+*   No more other callbacks should be issued after this function returns.
-It is not allowed to pass `player` into any other `SbPlayer` function once SbPlayerDestroy has been called on that player.

-`player`: The player to be destroyed.
+*   It is not allowed to pass `player` into any other `SbPlayer` function once SbPlayerDestroy has been called on that player. `player`: The player to be destroyed.

 #### Declaration ####